kaizen-ai/kaizenflow/documentation/notes/github.md

         - what is the problem and why it is different from what you expected
     - Try to make life easy for the person who is going to have to fix the bug

+## Do not change the assignee for a task
+- If you need someone to do something just @mention it

+- The rationale is that we want one person to be responsible for the task from beginning to end

 - TODO(gp): The rest of this should maybe go into `code_review.md` ?

+## Try not to commit to `master`
+- Exceptions are small commits that are not part of a feature

 ## Use branches and PR
 - We try to get all the code to be reviewed before it's merged into `master`